 We’ve embraced new technology and live streamed our recent Lunch with NH Commissioners event along with other important topics like setting up a remote workforce, the Families First Coronavirus Response Act and the new rules that businesses must follow to provide emergency paid sick leave and emergency paid family leave to their employees, and a complimentary mini-MBA program being offered to small business owners at no charge.

-You can view these programs in full on our Webinars for businesses page anytime and register for upcoming topics and view previously presented informative topics like the following:
+You can view these programs in full on our Webinars for businesses page anytime, register for upcoming topics and view previously presented informative webinars all at no charge.

 We’ve rescheduled several upcoming events – scroll down for updates.